cloudfoundry-attic/vcap/README.md

 #### step 1: install rvm

-For detailed rvm install instructions see: [https://rvm.beginrescueend.com/rvm/install/](https://rvm.beginrescueend.com/rvm/install/) or follow the quick steps below.
+For detailed [rvm](https://rvm.beginrescueend.com/) install instructions see: [https://rvm.beginrescueend.com/rvm/install/](https://rvm.beginrescueend.com/rvm/install/) or follow the quick steps below.

-Install rvm using their script.
+First install rvm using their script.
 Note: the `-k` switch is only needed if the certificate validation fails:

     bash < <(curl -s -k -B https://rvm.beginrescueend.com/install/rvm)

-Follow the instructions given by the RVM installer (a copy is included below for your convenience).
+Then follow the instructions given by the RVM installer (a copy is included below for your convenience).

     # you must complete the install by loading RVM in new shells.